Timendus/chipception/README.md

 Virtualising the display turned out to be a lot more work than doing the CPU.
 I had to -- once again -- write a custom double buffered rendering system with a custom sprite drawing routine in CHIP-8 that could draw 8xN and 16x16 sprites as well as get all the quirks right.
-Then I had to implement the `clear` opcode and all the scrolling opcodes to operate on those buffers.
-Just so that each interpreter could have its own isolated display behaviour.
+Then I had to implement the other opcodes to operate on those buffers.
+Just so that each interpreter could have its own isolated display behaviour<sup>1</sup>.

 And then I needed to composit those discrete display buffers together to form the full display output.
 Because I wanted to be able to move virtual windows